dehydr8/elevation-of-privilege/README.md

 npm install mongodb
 ```

 An equivalent to `ModelFlatFile` should also be implemented.
 This extends the FlatFile database connector to allow the model to be saved to the database.
 The functions this implements are `setModel`, which allows the model to be set, and `fetch`, which is also overwritten to allow the model to be read in addition to the other properties.
-The implementations of these for the FlatFile object are available in `ModelFlatFile.js`
+The implementations of these for the FlatFile object are available in `ModelFlatFile.ts`

-Once the database connector is fully implemented, it can be used instead of a FlatFile by changing the object used in `config.js`.
+Once the database connector is fully implemented, it can be used instead of a FlatFile by changing the object used in `config.ts`.
 Just replace `ModelFlatFile` with the name of the mongoDB database connector.

 ## TODO

-* Migrate to Typescript
+* Migrate to Typescript (in progress but not complete yet)
 * UI fixes (optimizations, smaller screens)
 * Optimize the card sprite sheet (can look at SVGs)
 * Improve test coverage, write tests for possible game states and moves